 What is a dc2tog cluster?

 A double crochet cluster stitch is exactly the same thing as dc2tog.
-Whenever you join stitches together at the top it is called a cluster.
-You can make clusters with more than 2 stitches, in which case they will be written as DC3 tog cluster, or DC4 tog cluster etc, depending on how many stitches you are joining.
+Whenever you join stitches together at the top, it is called a cluster.
+You can make clusters with more than 2 stitches, in which case they will be written as DC3 tog cluster, DC4 tog cluster, etc, depending on how many stitches you are joining.

 If you are required to work these clusters as a decorative element, you will then have to increase accordingly if your fabric is meant to stay the same width.
 Your pattern will then give you instructions on where to crochet an increase.